Updated Jan 15th, 2023

 “When the engine light on my car is red,” said the announcer, “I can call my Dad and he’ll come right over and check it out.
 Or if I have stuff to take to the dump, my Dad will let me borrow his truck.”

 The announcer then asked listeners what, as Father Day approaches, our own Dad’s mean to us.

 And I must confess that when it comes to my Dad, being on hand to help me out with mundane tasks is not what first came to mind.
-For starters, we don’t even live in the same province.
-Plus he’s in a nursing home now and can’t remember what he had for lunch, never mind what a red engine light might indicate.
+For starters, we didn’t even live in the same province.
+Plus he was in a nursing home now and couldn’t remember what he had for lunch, never mind what a red engine light might indicate.